Secoh/Secoh/README.md

 Third, there are some stray works unrelated to SKLib, that are still worth publishing.

 All C++ programs are currently targeting C++14, MS Visual Sudio 2019 or later, GCC 6.x or later.
-The target platforms are x86/x64 Windows and x64 Linux, with reservation in mind for Atmel Studio 7 and SAM microcontrollers, where applicable.
+The target platforms are x86/x64 Windows, x64 Linux, Raspberry Pi Linux, and, where applicable, Atmel Studio 7+ and SAM microcontrollers.
 Other platforms *may* be supported in the view of general C/C++ portability.

 <!---
 About myself: Secoh is a water dragon and the citizen of the Reef Republic (not to be mistaken with Earth things with same name).
-I was given the name after one of the heros of the Fight for the Tower, but I am not related to him.
-I am visiting Earth as a member of research expedition studying, in your terms, extraterrestrial life.
+I was given the name after one of the heroes of the Fight for the Tower, but I am not related to him.
+I am visiting Earth as a member of research expedition studying, in your words, extraterrestrial life.
 We reside in area of Pacific in undisclosed location.
 P.S.
 I want to keep my IRL counterpart private.
 --->